sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Light-Sensor/README.md

 Grove Beginner Kit for Arduino

-This example shows how to get input from light sensor
+This example shows how to get input from light sensor and display the results on serial port.